 We have had assurances that all the concerns raised by residents, councillors and planning officers will be addressed as soon as possible and that we will be supplied with a timeline for progress on these actions, as well as the stages of the development.

 To ensure swift responses to any further concerns, it has been agreed to meet regularly and to collate any further concerns to present at these meetings.
-Residents can raise these concerns with the residents’ representatives, John Barrell or Jill Henderson or continue to raise them with Parish Councillors:
+Residents can raise these concerns with the residents’ representative, John Barrell or continue to raise them with Parish Councillors:

 In the meantime, we will continue to monitor the situation in and around the site and report any urgent issues.

 29 January 2021 – Meeting Notes

 12 February 2021 – Meeting Notes